PersiaML/tutorials/src/customization/index.md

 ## Training Data

-PersiaBatch consists of three parts: contiguous data, categorical data and label data.
+A `PersiaBatch` is consists of three parts: contiguous data, categorical data and label data.

 ### Add ID Type Feature
-IDTypeFeature contains variable length of categorical data.
-In PERSIA, `IDTypeFeature` store the `List[np.array]` data that is a list of list form of sparse matrix.
-And it only accepts the `np.uint64` element.
+`IDTypeFeature` contains variable length of categorical data.
+In PERSIA, `IDTypeFeature` store the `List[np.array]` data which is a list of sparse matrix.
+And it only accepts `np.uint64` elements.

 For example, you can add `user_id` and `photo_id` data into a `IDTypeFeatureSparse`.